kubeflow/website/content/en/docs/distributions/gke/deploy/management-setup.md

 * **Makefile** is a file that defines rules to automate deployment process.
 You can refer to [GNU make documentation](https://www.gnu.org/software/make/manual/make.html#Introduction) for more introduction.
 The Makefile we provide is designed to be user maintainable.
 You are encouraged to read, edit and maintain it to suit your own deployment customization needs.

-* **cluster** is a kustomize package defining all the Google Cloud resources needed using [gcloud beta anthos apply](https://cloud.google.com/sdk/gcloud/reference/beta/anthos/apply).
+* **manifests/cluster** is a kustomize package defining all the Google Cloud resources needed using [gcloud beta anthos apply](https://cloud.google.com/sdk/gcloud/reference/beta/anthos/apply).
 It can apply some Google Cloud resource types using the same resource definition for Config Connector.
 You can edit this kustomize package in order to customize the Google Cloud resources for your purposes.

-* **cnrm-install-\*** folders contain kustomize packages for Google Cloud services, iam policies and Kubernetes resources to install Config Connector following [Advanced installation options for Config Connector](https://cloud.google.com/config-connector/docs/how-to/advanced-install).
+* **manifests/cnrm-install-\*** folders contain kustomize packages for Google Cloud services, iam policies and Kubernetes resources to install Config Connector following [Advanced installation options for Config Connector](https://cloud.google.com/config-connector/docs/how-to/advanced-install).

-* **build** is a directory that will contain the hydrated manifests outputted by the `make` rules.
+* **manifests/build** is a directory that will contain the hydrated manifests outputted by the `make` rules.

 ### Customizing the installation

-Once you understand the folder layout, you can create [Kustomize](https://kustomize.io/) `overlays` folder in corresponding directory, for example `cnrm-install/iam`, so you can define patches in `overlays` folder.
+Once you understand the folder layout, you can create [Kustomize](https://kustomize.io/) `overlays` folder in corresponding directory, for example `manifests/cnrm-install/iam`, so you can define patches in `overlays` folder.
 Then use overlays in `kustomization.yaml` file.

 The following tips help you customize, verify and re-apply them to your cluster.